-- Goals: The applicant should describe the project's intent to change, reduce, or eliminate the problem noted in the proposal narrative. - Program Objectives and Timeline: The applicant should include objectives to accomplish its goals.
+• Goals: The applicant should describe the project's intent to change, reduce, or eliminate the problem noted in the proposal narrative.

+• Program Objectives and Timeline: The applicant should include objectives to accomplish its goals.
 Objectives are specific, measurable actions to reach the project's desired results.
-The included timelines should be clearly linked to the project's goal and reflect program objectives.
+Timelines should reflect program objectives.

-Applicants are invited to propose grant projects that improve coordination between reentry and crisis systems and access to behavioral health treatment, continuity of care, recovery programming, and transition planning for a specific subgroup ("target population") of youth, young adults, or adults in reentry.
+Applicants are invited to propose grant projects that will improve substance use treatment and recovery outcomes for a specific subgroup ("target population") of adults in reentry.
 Applicants may propose one or more of the following:

-• Implement policies and procedures to support universal screening for substance use at intake using validated screeners.

-For example, training on screening tool; developing intake procedures to ensure screening occurs; ensuring people who screen positive are assessed.

-- Implement policies and procedures to support substance withdrawal management.
-For example, training staff on signs and symptoms of withdrawal; developing procedures for monitoring individuals for symptoms of withdrawal, implementing or expanding access to medications for OUD. - Implement collaborative case planning that incorporates results of assessments for substance use and mental health disorders and criminogenic risks and needs.

-For example, expand stakeholder representation in the case planning process; provide training on evidence-based treatment, access to medications, using results of risk needs assessments to inform case planning, best practices related to crisis stabilization; developing processes to share data across stakeholder groups; developing processes to update plans and document progress.

-• Implement or expand access to evidence-based behavioral health treatment services during incarceration and continue access to treatment services upon reentry.

-For example, partnering with community-based behavioral health providers to provide in-reach services that may be continued upon reentry; provide training on age-appropriate trauma informed and culturally responding curricula; hiring clinical personnel; implementing or expanding MAT program to include all three FDA-approved medications; purchasing medications, which might include long-acting injectable medications, MOUDs, psychotropic drugs.

-• Implement or expand pre- and post-release recovery planning services that incorporates stakeholders from crisis systems.

-For example, hiring reentry coordinators; incorporating relapse prevention into reentry planning; partnering with community-based reentry providers; establishing or partnering with a peer specialist program; establishing processes to enroll or reconnect individuals to public benefits; providing training and education to reentering individuals on available crisis services and how to access them; purchasing transportation vouchers; partnering with transitional or recovery housing programs.

-• Improve coordination between crisis and reentry systems stakeholders.

-For example, training by crisis system stakeholders on crisis response services available in the community, who provides them, how they are accessed to reentry system stakeholders and vice versa; education on best practices related to diversion; conducting gap analysis to identify gaps in the availability of crisis response services for people transitioning from jail, prison, or juvenile detention facilities who have substance use and/or mental health disorders; creating a formal partnership across system stakeholders to address identified gaps in services.

-Provide training on crisis stabilization to reentry system stakeholders.

-For example, providing suicide prevention training; mental health first aid training or crisis intervention training; training on overdose, relapse, and/or homelessness prevention.

-Implement or expand crisis response systems and/or how they are accessed by the community.

-For example, expanding crisis services offered through community mental health centers, certified community behavioral health clinics, stabilization centers or others; expanding access to existing crisis services to the target population; educating the target population on mechanisms for accessing existing services.
+- Implement policies and procedures to support universal screening for substance use at intake using validated screeners. - For example, training on screening tool; developing intake procedures to ensure screening occurs; ensuring people who screen positive are assessed. - Implement policies and procedures to support substance withdrawal management. - For example, training staff on signs and symptoms of withdrawal; developing procedures for monitoring individuals for symptoms of withdrawal, implementing or expanding access to MOUD. - Implement collaborative case planning that incorporates results of assessments for SUD and co-occurring mental health disorders and criminogenic risks and needs. - For example, expand stakeholder representation in the case planning process; provide training on evidence-based treatment, access to medications, using results of risk needs assessments to inform case planning; developing processes to share data across stakeholder groups; developing processes to update plans and document progress. - Implement or expand access to evidence-based SUD treatment services during incarceration and continue access to treatment services upon reentry. - For example, partnering with community-based behavioral health provider, hiring clinical personnel, purchase medications (MOUD, psychotropic drugs). - Implement a prison-based family SUD treatment program for incarcerated parents of minor children and pregnant/postpartum women. - For example, provide training on gender responsive curricula; develop treatment plans that are responsive to the strengths and needs of the parent and their extended family; establish an area separate from the general population for programming; develop partnerships and/or hire staff to expand programming to include SUD treatment, early child intervention services, family counseling, legal services, medical care, mental health services, parenting skills training, pediatric care, GED classes, and vocation training; establish processes to ensure uninterrupted care for participants that are transferred to different correctional facilities. - Implement or expand pre- and post-release recovery planning services, - For example, hiring reentry coordinators, partnering with community-based reentry providers, establishing or partnering with a peer specialist program, establishing processes to enroll or reenroll in Medicaid and other public benefits; establishing procedures to support continued access to medications; providing transportation vouchers, partnering with transitional or recovery housing programs. - Document and assess the efficacy of the grant-funded intervention as part of a practitioner-researcher partnership.

+• For example, establishing a partnership with a local researcher; identifying how the local researcher will partner with the program; developing a data sharing agreement; developing an outline and drafting the final report.